Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Religion

-Colombian woman with long black hair standing in patio garden
+Smiling Colombian woman with long black hair wearing a fitted red top and white pants, standing confidently in a garden setting

 Do you believe in karma, soul mates, or destiny?